Karpova-Lab/pyControl-D-Series-Breakout/docs/_sources/index.rst.txt

     pyControl Breakout Board 1.2 (left) and D-series Breakout (right)

-The core distinction between this breakout board and the official `pyControl breakout board 1.2 <https://pycontrol.readthedocs.io/en/latest/user-guide/hardware/#breakout-board-12>`_  is the use of a newer generation pyboard.
+The core distinction between this breakout board and the official `pyControl breakout board 1.2 <https://pycontrol.readthedocs.io/en/latest/user-guide/hardware/#breakout-board-12>`_  is the upgrade to a newer generation pyboard.
 Some benefits of the newer pyboard include being smaller, faster, having more memory, and having more input/output pins.
 Having more available pins is particularly useful, as it enables the breakout board to provide more behavior ports without requiring a `port expander <https://pycontrol.readthedocs.io/en/latest/user-guide/hardware/#port-expander>`_.
 Below is a comparison of the two breakout boards.